ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

       [3] `Underestimation of diarrheal diseases and LRI excess mortality rates in 1-5 and 6-11 month age groups <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/data_prep/verification_and_validation/child_model/model_12.0_risk_and_cause_checks.ipynb>`_
   * - 12.1
     - Confirm wasting transition rate data update in sim outputs and confirm MMS effect size update in the interactive sim
     -
+  * - 12.2
+    - Check that results for this run approximate the mean of the results from run 12.1
+    -